-Remember, don’t blame your accountant for a unfavorable tax bill.
+The last of my tax tips is don’t blame the messenger.
+Remember, don’t blame your accountant for an unfavorable tax bill.
 It’s just a formula.
 If you are truly skeptical of their work, get a second opinion.

 Ruling out the possibility of having a bad tax preparer, your expenses are your expenses.
 They should be substantiated by a receipt.
 Their responsibility is to know what strategies are available to legally avoid tax.
 There is a large difference between tax avoidance and tax evasion.
 One will leave money in your pocket and the other will land you in prison.

 The best thing to do for yourself is to understand your tax return.
-That will be the most effective way to know your aren’t getting shafted.
+That will be the most effective way to know you aren’t getting shafted.

 An old tax colleague once told me, “You pay an accountant to be aggressive, not to input numbers.”
 That being said, an accountant’s flexibility is inherently bound to the information that is provided to them by their clients.